rostin79s/TFHE-AES/README.md

 │   │   ├── sbox/
 │   │   └── mod.rs
 ```

+### **Client**

+The `client.rs` file defines a `Client` struct that performs the following functions:

-The client.rs has a Client struct, which generates the parameters and FHE keys when a client object is created and initialized.
+- **Client Initialization:** When a `Client` object is created, it generates the parameters and the necessary FHE keys.
-It also has an encrypt function where you FHE encrypt the message (in the case of AES CTR we name it iv), and the AES key, sends these and
-the FHE keys needed for the hypothetical server.
+- **Encrypt:** The `encrypt` function is responsible for FHE-encrypting the message (referred to as `iv` in the case of AES CTR) and the AES key.
+It then sends the encrypted values, along with the FHE keys, to the server.

+### **Server**

-server.rs has a Server struct, which initializes by setting the FHE keys received from the client.
-It has 3 main functions to use, 'aes_key_expansion', 'aes_encryption'
+The `server.rs` file defines a `Server` struct which initializes with the FHE keys received from the client.
+It exposes three main functions:
-and 'aes_decryption'.
-First, the key expansion must be called on the FHE encrypted AES key, and return 11 FHE encrypted round keys.
-You then call the encryption function by passing the round keys and the FHE encrypted message (iv) received from the client.
-Similarly, you can homomorphically decrypt an AES ciphertext by calling the decryption function.
-Each folder in the server directory has primitives needed for each function and operation.

----
+- **aes_key_expansion:** This function expands the FHE-encrypted AES key and returns 11 FHE-encrypted round keys.
+- **aes_encryption:** Using the round keys and the FHE-encrypted message (`iv`), this function performs AES encryption.
+- **aes_decryption:** This function performs homomorphic decryption of the AES ciphertext.

+### **Helper Functions**

+The `server` directory contains several folders, each containing primitives necessary for performing specific functions and operations related to AES encryption/decryption.
+These include:

+- **Decrypt and Encrypt Folders:** Implement the (inverse) mix columns and (inverse) shift rows functions required for AES encryption and decryption.
+- **Key Expansion Folder:** Contains helper functions for the key expansion algorithm, such as bitwise rotations and S-box evaluation on words.
+- **Sbox Folder:** Implements the S-box function and contains the helper functions required for the S-box operations.

 ## **Implementation techniques**